rydland/autolif/README.md

 # AutoLiF v1.0
 Automated macros for LiF.
-1. Optimised for characters without barefoot debuff and 10 agility.
+1. Optimised for characters without "Barefoot" debuff and 10 agility.
 If you've got more than 10 agility on your PvE characters, you should reconsider using certain macros that require movement.
 2. Optimised for clients running at 60fps.
 3. We are using VoiceAttack to avoid being flagged by process sniffers and anti-cheats.
 4. 1*∞ = 1 tile by infinite tiles walking pattern (straight pattern).